Kenmore Washing Machine Problems: 7 Common Issues (Must Read)

 Kenmore Washing Machine Leaking

-The most common causes of Kenmore washing machine leaking include an unlevel unit, faulty connections, a damaged pump, or a loose clamp.
+Kenmore washing machine leaking is commonly caused by not being level, faulty connections, a defective pump, or a loose clamp.

 Don’t worry; simply follow the steps below to resolve.